 Red plastic cups are popular party items not only because they’re inexpensive and disposable but also because the lines on the cup are actually designed to be measurements for different amounts of alcohol.

 The very bottom line, which acts as a base for the cup, is one ounce.
-Filling to just over this line will give you about the amount of a standard shot.
+Filling to just over this line will give you about the amount of a standard shot and is close to a shot glass size.

 Filling to this line exactly will help keep your ratios right for different cocktail recipes.